scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 science in that it is code produced to solve problems in (big-'S') Science.
 However, the process by which said programs are written is not itself typically itself subject to the rigors of the scientific method.
-The vaulted method contains components of prediction, experimentation, duplication, analysis, and openess [GODFREY-SMITH]_.
-While software engineerers often engage in such activites when programming, scientific developers usually forego these methods, typically to their detriment [WILSON]_.
+The vaulted method contains components of prediction, experimentation, duplication, analysis, and openness [GODFREY-SMITH]_.
+While software engineers often engage in such activities when programming, scientific developers usually forgo these methods, typically to their detriment [WILSON]_.

 Whatever the reason for this may be - ignorance, sloth, or other deadly sins - the impetus for adopting modern software development practices only increases every year.
-The evolution of tools such as version control and envrionemnt reproducing mechanisms (via virtual machines/hypervisors) enable researchers to more easily capture information about software during and after production.
+The evolution of tools such as version control and environment reproducing mechanisms (via virtual machines/hypervisors) enable researchers to more easily capture information about software during and after production.
-Furthermore, the appearent end of Silicon-based Moore's Law has nececitated a move to more exotic arichteture and increased parallelism to see further speed increases [MIMS]_.
+Furthermore, the apparent end of Silicon-based Moore's Law has necessitated a move to more exotic architecture and increased parallelism to see further speed increases [MIMS]_.
 This implies that code that runs on machines now may not be able to run on future processors without significant refactoring.

 Therefore the scientific computing landscape is such that there are presently the tools and the need to have fully reproducible simulations.
 However, most scientists choose to not utilize these technologies.
 This is akin to a chemist not keeping a lab notebook.
-The lack of reproducuibility means that many solutions to science problems garnered through computational means are relegated to the realm of technical achievements.
-Irreproducible reults may be novel and interesting but they are not science.
+The lack of reproducibility means that many solutions to science problems garnered through computational means are relegated to the realm of technical achievements.
+Irreproducible results may be novel and interesting but they are not science.
 Unlike the current paradigm of computing-about-science, or
 *periscientific computing*,